pacificclimate/pdp-docker/README.md

 - Installs a small set of fundamental Python packages needed by PDP.
   (Remaining packages must be installed by the image or container responsible for building a full PDP environment.)
-- Defines a non-root user and group (default: `dockeragent:dockeragent`) and switches to it to install the Python packages.
-Publishes user name and group name in environment variables `USERNAME` and `GROUPNAME` to make them available to subsequent builds and containers.
+- Defines a non-root user and group and switches to it to install the Python packages.
+Built with `USERNAME=dockeragent`.
+- Safe (see above):
-- For security, the non-root user remains the active user at the end of image build.
+  For security, the non-root user remains the active user at the end of image build.
 If higher privilege is needed while building an image based on this one, the image should do the following: